HashimThePassionate/ultimate-mysql-bootcamp/01_retrieving_data_from_a_single_table/01_The Select Statement/readme.md

-## Prerequisites for creating database
+## Prerequisites for Creating Database

 Before proceeding with database creation, ensure that you have the following: